 As a general rule, USA, Ireland and Commonwealth countries (England, Scotland, Wales, Northern Ireland, Australia, South Africa) all have reciprocal agreements with Canada whereby residents of these countries can simply transfer their license without sitting any tests.

-Ireland has an agreement with licencing authorities in Ontario, Manitoba, and Newfoundland and Labrador to mutually exchange each other’s licences.
+Ireland has an agreement with licencing authorities in Ontario, British Columbia, Manitoba, and Newfoundland and Labrador to mutually exchange each other’s licences.

 No arrangements are in place for Irish licence holders in Alberta, Nova Scotia, Quebec or Prince Edward Island.